loftyyyy/MIDI-Machine/readme.md

 The other files are just my testing playground about the project, the main and important class is the MusicGenerator.java

 ## What I have learned
-I have learned how to hard code GUI, learned streams such as the intermediate and terminal operations and chaining them.
+I have learned how to hard code GUI, introduced to streams such as the intermediate and terminal operations and chaining them.
 I also learned the art of serialization, saving data and loading them (deserialization).
 ## Potential Improvements

 * **More Instruments:** Expand the instrument selection.